 Obviously, any dead or damaged parts of a plant should be removed immediately, especially in the case of large plants (like trees), where dead limbs can be hazardous.
 The absolute best time to prune and trim is late fall or winter.
 During this time of the year, these plants are dormant, so pruning and trimming will not be as stressful on the plant and should not adversely affect the health of the plant.
 You can also prune in very early spring, just before the plant blooms as well.

 Pruning and trimming can be a confusing endeavor and should be done with caution and care.
 Whether you need a small tree trimmed, rose bushes pruned, or arborvitae shaped up, Urban Eden has the right equipment and knowledge to take care of all your trimming and pruning needs.
-Click here to request a free estimate or call us today.
-For more information about our pruning and trimming services, take a look here.
+Contact us, request a FREE estimate or call us today.